mvaliadis/Spindle_dynamics_toolbox/README.md

 ## Model Results And Visualizations
-This quick start guides users through loading raw EEG data, preprocessing, extracting spindle events and their features, as well as SO features.
-It then runs the model, generates outputs, and visualizes an overview figure with an interactive interface for users to explore (shown below).

-We will go through the major functions in each section, but if you would like to one-click to generate all figures provided in this section, execute the example script:
+In this section, we will walk through the example script, highlighting the major functions.
+If you would like to generate all figures with a single click, simply execute the example script:

 ``` matlab
  > example_script;
 ```

 ### History Modulation Curve
-Describe the history dependence results here.
-Include visualizations, figures, or detailed explanations of the results.
+The history modulation curve estimates a multiplicative modulation of the spindle event rate due to a prior event at any given time lag, which answers the question: How much more likely is there to be a spindle event, given that an event was observed X seconds ago?
+Use the [plot_hist_curve.m](https://github.com/preraulab/Spindle_dynamics_toolbox/blob/master/helper_function/major_fxn/plot_hist_curve.m) function to generate the history modulation curve and save results.

 <p align="center">
 <img src="https://github.com/preraulab/Spindle_dynamics_toolbox/blob/master/image_folder/hist_fig1.png" width="900" />
 </p>